flokleiser/nextjs-flo/README.md

 ## Currently working on:

 - [ ] Navbar drop down menus (for sub categories)
+    - [ ] better placement?
+    - [ ] Fix background being over gray box
+    - [ ] Fix button being at the end of navbar, OR place projects at the end of navbar

+    - [ ] Make navbar animations not so bouncy

 - [ ] Right/Left arrow for cycling through photos

+- [ ] Maybeeeeeeee change Links/Info to be seperate in navbar again, and have navbar links just take you to bottom/top half of page etc

 ## Top Priority (important)